 You might be scratching your head in bewilderment right now, wondering where I got balls from, considering it appears that I currently present in female form in this particular lifetime.
 So to set the record straight- physically I do not possess a set.
 They just happen to be an easily grasped illustration tool. 😉 But rather than dig myself in any deeper here, let’s get to the point.
 Why the cold shower?

-Because it’s a shifter.
-A game-changer, a mind-bender; an alteration in my usual routine.
+Because it’s a shifter!
+A game-changer, a mood-lifter, a mind-bender; an alteration to my once usual routine shower.
 A means of becoming uncomfortable that switches things up.
 I’ve been working on my response to the cold for the last year after learning that Tony Robbins plunges himself into a cold pool every morning.

 I started spending bits of time last winter outside without winter clothing on, bore the coolness of air-conditioned waiting rooms without my usual sweater this past summer and was further spurred on to stand in an icy shower after reading What Doesn’t Kill Us .

-Retraining your brain doesn’t require being by an icy mountain stream (but if you are, awesome!
-Please jump in and send the joyful energy out to the collective 🙂 ) or traveling to another place, or building/installing expensive equipment that you don’t have.
+Retraining your brain doesn’t require being by an icy mountain stream (but if you are, awesome!) or traveling to another place, or building/installing expensive equipment that you don’t have.
 If you can do those things, that’s wonderful (I’ve definitely got a set of monkey bars on my future wish-list) but the only thing you ever need is the faith and desire to be led and a willingness to listen and the universe will provide the rest.
 It will meet you where and when you’re at and show you a way.
 Every time.
 How do you think I got the terrifically informative and motivating book on my wish list that I’m reading now?
 I “just happened” to win it in a Goodreads Book Giveaway.
 And it “just happened” to be delivered to me right when I needed it most.
 Coincidence?
 NO SUCH THING.